LinkWentz/UFO-Report-2021/README.md

 For this question, I used census data to divide the amount of sightings in each state by their respective populations.
 I then plotted these sightings from highest to lowest.
 There's not much more to say about this question, except to explain why I didn't include it in the final article.
 From a methodology standpoint, I didn't know if this was an appropriate way to go about measuring reports per capita.
 The sightings take place over multiple years, but the population measures are estimates from 2019.
 I didn't feel confident that any trend I found would be reliable, which brings me to the results.

 ##### Results:
 As you can see, there isn't really a strong trend here, at least, not on the surface.
 Though Washington does have the most sightings per capita, looking at the x-axis there isn't much of a difference between any state.
-Puerto Rico has the lowest, however that is mostly due to the fact that there are only 36 reports from Puerto Rico in the dataset.
+Puerto Rico has the lowest, however that is mostly due to the fact that there are less than 100 reports from Puerto Rico in the dataset.
 What's more, the plot is very clumsy, with the y-axis being almost illegible.
 Overall, there was really nothing worthy of reporting here, however, I left it in because I personally find it fun.
 I also did want to comment that their rankings on this plot seem roughly opposite to their rankings in population density, though that is only a comment, not a claim.

 ![7 - Reports Per Capita Per State](https://github.com/LinkWentz/UFO-Report-2021/blob/master/Plots/7%20-%20Reports%20Per%20Capita%20Per%20State.png)

+# Note on the Dataset
+The dataset was initially from the website data.world and specifically a user named khturner.
+I used that dataset for most of the development of this project.
+However, this dataset didn't have results after early 2017, so I took it upon myself to update the dataset with the latest sightings from NUFORC.
+For more detail, and to get the dataset itself, you can go to the [NUFORC-Dataset](https://github.com/LinkWentz/NUFORC-Dataset) repository on my GitHub.

 # Sources
 - [NUFORC](http://www.nuforc.org/)